ncatlab/nlab-content/pages/3/5/6/7/7653/content.md

 In order to obtain the proper moduli stack, refining this conidition from gauge equivalence classes to [[cocycles]], we need to interpret this constraint in [[homotopy type theory]].

-This yields the moduli 2-stack of the supergravity C-field:
+This yields the moduli 2-stack of the supergravity C-field: in the logic of [[homotopy type theory]] it is simply

 $$
   \mathbf{CField}(X)